edalholt/TDT4225/task3.md

 Used rank function described here: https://www.sqlshack.com/overview-of-sql-rank-functions/ to rank every transportation mode on how often they are used for every user.
 Then, the top 1 most frequently used transportation mode is chosen for every user.
 Users who don’t register transportation modes are not included.

+The results show all users who have registered a transportation mode and their most used transportation mode, sorted on user_id.

 ## Discussion
 Discuss your solutions.
 Did you do anything differently than how it was explained in the assignment sheet, in that case why and how did that work?
 Were there any pain points or problems?
 What did you learn from this assignment?